infolock/handlebarsutility/README.md

 #### Final Thoughts
-Considering I'm a huge fan-boy of `underscorejs`, it should then also come as no surprise that this utlity to have been strutured the same way.
+Considering I'm a huge fan-boy of [underscorejs](http://underscorejs.org/), it should then also come as no surprise that this utlity to have been strutured the same way.

 Hopefully this small/simple utility can serve a simple purpose well.
 The code in this utility will, without a doubt, continue to grow as use cases present themselves.